adidas/adidas-yarn-design-system/README.md

 **YARN** is based on [Bootstrap v3][bootstrap], which is a front-end framework used to define HTML elements like grids, typography, inputs and other  interface components, as well as optional JS extensions.

-Currently **YARN** has two different views:
+Currently **YARN** has two different views based on the default font size of `16px`.

-- Mobile version: `screen width < 980px`.
+- Mobile version: `screen width < 60rem` (`960px`).
   - Left sidebar and tabbar components are hidden by default.
-- Desktop version `screen width >= 980px`.
+- Desktop version `screen width >= 60rem` (`960px`).

 ## Use cases

 The purpose of this library is to provide CSS classes to customize frontend applications with adidas style.

 The package provides the compiled code in CSS format, as well as the source code in LESS format.
 Both can be used to customize the style of any frontend application, without being compiled, respectively.

 The list of use cases is endless, so, some of them could be: